theshteves/stevenkneiser.com/blog/return-to-software.md

 <br />

-Sorry, this is about "/now",
-<br />not "/please-tell-me-your-sanitized-life-story"

-So what's the point?

-When I  finished college, I wasn't the average Computer Science student who just showed up to classes & took my tests.
-I did every single thing I could outside of the classroom to master my craft.
-I went to dozens of  conferences, I'd shipped products, I'd collaborated with skilled artists & designers, I'd coordinated teams, & I even worked at a big tech company (not once, but twice).
+When I finished college,
+<br />I wasn't the average Computer Science student who just showed up to classes & took my tests.
+I did every single thing I could outside of the classroom to master my craft:

+* participated at 30+ hackathons
+* gave technical workshops
+* kept up with trendiest technologies
+* led inter-discplinary teams including artists & designers
+* revived a dead club
+* shipped 10+ products

+I'd collaborated with skilled artists & designers, I'd coordinated teams, & I even worked at a big tech company (not once, but twice).

 **Personally, I didn't stumble out of college with a degree, but a formidable 3 years of product management experience** (especially in rapid prototyping)